Your Personal Injury Toolkit

 What Are My Rights?

 Injured persons usually don’t know what their rights are.
-Sometimes, employers and insurers, either accidentally or on purpose, mislead injured mariners regarding their rights.
-For example, some maritime employers mistakenly treat maritime injuries as state workers compensation claims without ever advising a mariner injured at sea of rights they have under Federal Law, including The Jones Act and general maritime law.You Have the Right to Have an Attorney Represent You
+Employers and insurers sometimes mislead injured mariners regarding their rights – either by accident or on purpose.
+For example, some maritime employers mistakenly treat maritime injuries as state workers compensation claims without ever advising the injured mariner of rights they have under federal law (including The Jones Act and general maritime law).

-Injured persons are often victimized twice – once at the time of injury; second from what happens following injury.
-Overzealous adjusters, employers and insurers solely interested in minimizing the loss from a claim, or even uninformed friends with good intentions, all can lead to a second "victimization" of an injured person.
+Injured persons are often victimized twice – first at the time of injury, and then once again as a result of what happens following the injury.
+This second “victimization” can come at the hands of overzealous adjusters, stingy employers, insurers solely interested in minimizing the loss from a claim, or even uninformed friends with good intentions.
 The best way to prevent becoming a victim a second time is to obtain immediate competent legal advice.